 Where to find the Bioscanner in Subnautica 2

-There is only one degraded Bioscanner in the game.
-It sits inside the wreckage at the Blackbox Iso Signal, which the game shares with you as you progress.
-If you want to reach it before the signal unlocks, the location is roughly 1,800 meters East of the Lifepod, or about 600 meters South-East of the Alien Ruins Signal.
-The water there is darker and greener, with alien structures nearby.
+Only one degraded Bioscanner exists in the game.
+It's located inside the wreckage at the Blackbox Iso Signal, which the game reveals as you progress.
+If you want to reach it before that signal appears, head roughly 1,800 meters East of the Lifepod, or about 600 meters South-East of the Alien Ruins Signal.
+The water there turns darker and greener, with alien structures nearby.

-Getting inside the wreck requires the Repair Tool.
-From the entrance, swim through vents and gaps in the walls, then descend through a broken chamber until you reach the bottom.
-The degraded Bioscanner is waiting there.
-Scan it with your standard Scanner and head back.
+You need the Repair Tool to access the wreck.
+From the entrance, navigate through vents and wall gaps, then drop through a broken chamber until you hit the bottom.
+The degraded Bioscanner sits there waiting.
+Scan it with your standard Scanner and return.

 How to craft the Bioscanner

-With the degraded version scanned, the recipe unlocks at a Modification Station.
-The required materials are:
+After scanning the degraded version, the recipe becomes available at a Modification Station.
+You'll need:

 - 1x Scanner